Content Policy

 Processing of Personal Data

-We process personal data collected in connection with reports or moderation in accordance with the GDPR.
-For more information on how we handle personal data, please see our Privacy Statement.
+Personal data processed by us in the context of reports or moderation is handled in accordance with the GDPR.
+More information on how we manage personal data can be found in our Privacy Statement.